ropensci/roweb3/content/blog/2021-03-15-ropensci-news/index.md

 IF NO CALL
 There's no open call for new maintainers at this point but you can refer to our [contributing guide](https://contributing.ropensci.org/) for finding ways to get involved!
-As a maintainer, feel free to contact us on Slack or email `info@ropensci.org` to get your call for maintainer featured in the next newsletter. -->
+As the maintainer of an rOpenSci package, feel free to contact us on Slack or email `info@ropensci.org` to get your call for maintainer featured in the next newsletter. -->

 ## Package development corner